harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 Provide a quick outline of your book content.
 This content should align with your TOC.

-# Chapter 1: Start with the End in Mind
+# CHAPTER 1: Start with the End in Mind

 What should every eTextbook contain?